Hersh Wolch: Wrongful convictions

 Wolch is best known for acting on behalf of the wrongly convicted, including: David Milgaard, Steven Truscott, Kyle Unger, Herman Kaglik, Steven Kaminski, and David Richardson.

 Wolch gained high-profile attention in 1997 when his client, Milgaard, was cleared by DNA evidence after serving 23 years in prison for the murder of Gail Miller, a Saskatoon nursing aide found murdered in 1969.

 He represented Milgaard in an inquiry into his wrongful conviction, which contributed to a somewhat unusual history between Wolch and the Supreme Court of Canada.
 He has the rare distinction of having called evidence before the Supreme Court while conducting the Milgaard Inquiry.
 As a rule, only trial level courts hear evidence, and only three times has there been evidence called in the Supreme Court—each concerning possible wrongful convictions.
-The first two lost: first was Coffin, he was hanged, and then there was Truscott who also lost—long before his innocence was recognized.
+The first two lost: first was Wilbert Coffin, he was hanged, and then there was Truscott who also lost—long before his innocence was recognized.
 In Milgaard, Wolch achieved the only successful review of its kind in the history of the Supreme Court.
 Along the way he cross-examined a serial killer and Justice of the Court of Appeal, also rarities in the Supreme Court, as well as lawyers and police.
 The inquiry lasted 21 days and ultimately reshaped how the legal system in Canada operates in terms of minimizing the risks of wrongful convictions, recognizing indicators of when those risks are present, and responding to past cases where a wrongful conviction is subsequently alleged.

 When representing American volcanologist David Richardson, Wolch received additional attention by arguing that Richardson had a legal right to possess plutonium for religious reasons.
 Although Richardson was convicted, he avoided prison time by surrendering his radioactive materials.

 Wolch is also well-recognized as an expert in compensation for the wrongly convicted.
 Milgaard received what remains the highest award ever ($10 million) for a wrongful conviction.
 At the time, Milgaard’s was also the highest compensation ever awarded, globally, for a wrongful conviction.
 Truscott received $6.5 million.
 Kaminski and Kaglik have been reported to have received $2.2 million and $1.1 million respectively.